Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Ever wonder if odors in the air are actually particles floating around and up your nose?
-Well they are, of course they are.
+Well, they are, of course, they are.
 Volatile Organic Compounds, or VOCs, are organic emissions from products we use every day.
 Some have distinct odors, or aren’t concentrated enough for the average nose to detect, and others are completely odorless.
-Some like cigar smoke are obvious and the Oransi Erik Multi-Carbon – Best Air Purifier for Cigar Smoke can help.
+Some like cigar smoke is obvious and the Oransi Erik Multi-Carbon – Best Air Purifier for Cigar Smoke can help.

 But wait, there’s more, Johnny!
 Printing, dry-cleaning, permanent markers, crafting, remodeling, and – heck – even some furniture can emit VOCs.

 So what’s the risk?
 I mean if everybody’s doing it…

 Well, everyone has VOCs in their home, but they may not be inhaling furniture polish in the pantry like you.

 Banter aside, health risks are substantial when VOC levels of certain pollutants exceed healthy limits.
 The EPA estimates that homes contain an average of two-to-five times as many VOCs as outdoor environments, and homeowners often expose themselves to unsafe containment levels when performing daily tasks without even realizing it.